riptano/csharp-driver-sut/README.md

 Options:

-* driver : driver and branch used by benchmark test. e.g. cassandra
+* driver : driver used by benchmark test. e.g. cassandra
-* branch : driver and branch used by benchmark test. e.g. master
+* branch : branch used by benchmark test. e.g. master
+* framework : framework used by benchmark test. e.g. net452 or netcoreapp1.0
 * -s : Number of series of tests for each outstanding setup. (default: 5)
 * -o : Number of oustanding requests.
     * Use 0 (zero) to run against all the configurations : 10 20 30 40 50 70 90 110 130 150 180 210 240 270 300 340 380 420 460 500